If you have been asked to be a Guarantor you are probably a parent or close relative/friend of a student.

 If your Guarantor Agreement has been rejected

-Occasionally, we may need to ask you to complete the Guarantor Agreement again.
+Occasionally, we may need to ask you to co-sign the Tenancy Agreement again.
 Please do not be offended if we need to do this.

-The main reason(s) your Guarantor Agreement may be rejected is because:
+The main reason(s) your Guarantor signature may be rejected is because:

-- not all of the homeowners have accepted the guarantor status - if more than one person owns the property then all owners must all sign.
+Not all of the homeowners have accepted the guarantor status - if more than one person owns the property then all owners must sign.

 Because this is a legal requirement, if there is more than one owner we cannot accept just one signature, there are no exceptions to this.